mrgrow2k/ROCO-InstallMN/README.md

 ## Funding your Masternode

-* First, we will do the initial collateral TX and send exactly 1000 ROCO
+* First, we will do the initial collateral TX and send exactly 1000 ROCO until block 70000, 2000 ROCO from block 70001 to block 115000, 5000 ROCO from block 115001.

   - Open your ROCO wallet and switch to the "Receive" tab.